Start9Labs/start-os/backend/README.md

 ## Structure

-The StartOS backend is broken up into 4 different binaries:
+The StartOS backend is packed into a single binary `startbox` that is symlinked under several different names for different behaviour:

-- embassyd: This is the main workhorse of StartOS - any new functionality you want will likely go here
+- startd: This is the main workhorse of StartOS - any new functionality you want will likely go here
-- embassy-init: This is the component responsible for allowing you to set up your device, and handles system initialization on startup
-- embassy-cli: This is a CLI tool that will allow you to issue commands to embassyd and control it similarly to the UI
+- start-cli: This is a CLI tool that will allow you to issue commands to startd and control it similarly to the UI
-- embassy-sdk: This is a CLI tool that aids in building and packaging services you wish to deploy to StartOS
+- start-sdk: This is a CLI tool that aids in building and packaging services you wish to deploy to StartOS

-Finally there is a library `embassy` that supports all four of these tools.
+Finally there is a library `startos` that supports all of these tools.

 See [here](/backend/Cargo.toml) for details.